SkivHisink/RPyMDD/README.md

 ### R Environment Setup
 For R enthusiasts, this repository offers various options for data retrieval from different sources.
 The following data sources and packages are covered:

-**OANDA**: Access financial data through the OANDA API.
+📌**OANDA**: Access financial data through the OANDA API.

-**Google Finance**: Retrieve financial data using Google Finance.
+📌**Google Finance**: Retrieve financial data using Google Finance.

-**Finam.ru**: Obtain financial data from the Finam.ru platform.
+📌**Finam.ru**: Obtain financial data from the Finam.ru platform.

-**Twitter**: Fetch data from Twitter using R.
+📌**Twitter**: Fetch data from Twitter using R.

-**FRED**: Access economic data through the Federal Reserve Economic Data (FRED) API.
+📌**FRED**: Access economic data through the Federal Reserve Economic Data (FRED) API.

-**Yahoo Finance**: Get financial data from Yahoo Finance.
+📌**Yahoo Finance**: Get financial data from Yahoo Finance.

-**DataMarket**: Utilize the DataMarket API for data retrieval.
+📌**DataMarket**: Utilize the DataMarket API for data retrieval.

-**Bloomberg**: Connect and retrieve data from Bloomberg.
+📌**Bloomberg**: Connect and retrieve data from Bloomberg.

-**ggplot2**: An implementation of the Grammar of Graphics for data visualization in R + Access various datasets.
+📌**ggplot2**: An implementation of the Grammar of Graphics for data visualization in R + Access various datasets.

-**Datasets**: Access various datasets for analysis.
+📌**Datasets**: Access various datasets for analysis.

 ### Python Environment Setup
 For Python users, this repository provides alternatives for data retrieval, ensuring flexibility and choice.
 The supported options include:

-**yfinance**: Retrieve financial data using the yfinance library.
+📌**yfinance**: Retrieve financial data using the yfinance library.

-**pandas_datareader**: Access financial data through the pandas_datareader library.
+📌**pandas_datareader**: Access financial data through the pandas_datareader library.

-**Alpha Vantage**: Fetch data from Alpha Vantage API.
+📌**Alpha Vantage**: Fetch data from Alpha Vantage API.

-**quandl**: Obtain financial and economic data from Quandl.
+📌**quandl**: Obtain financial and economic data from Quandl.

-**Finam.ru**: Access financial data using Python from the Finam.ru platform.
+📌**Finam.ru**: Access financial data using Python from the Finam.ru platform.

 ## About
 This repository is based on Vyacheslav Arbuza's article, "[Review of Packages for R for Market Data Downloading](https://github.com/SkivHisink/RPyMDD/blob/main/docs/OriginalArticle.pdf)" Feel free to explore, experiment, and enhance your data analysis capabilities with the rich features provided in this repository.
-Happy coding! 🚀
+🚀 Happy coding! 🚀